Gilles-Lengy/one-minute-shmup-original/README.md

 # one-minute-shmup-original
-A one minute SHMUP playable online with a xbox 360 controller
+A one minute SHMUP playable online with a xbox 360 compatible controller